 - No awards, grants or equivalent are granted by the World Economic Forum via text messages or emails.

-- If you have received one of these emails or have any doubts about the authenticity of a message that you have received from the Forum please forward the message to email@example.com for verification.
+If you have received such emails or have any doubts about the authenticity of a text message or a social media contact that you supposedly received from the Forum please forward the message to email@example.com for verification.
 Anyone who receives a text message and suspects it to be fraudulent or a scam should delete it.
 Anyone who has already provided personal information and credit card details in response to these fraudulent text messages should contact their bank or credit card company immediately to notify them of the possible attempt at identity theft.

 The World Economic Forum disclaims all responsibility with respect to any expense, loss and/or damage of any kind that might have occurred in connection with any fraudulent membership, event registration invitation or in any way resulting from these unauthorized activities.